SantanderMetGroup/geoprocessoR/README.md

 # What is geoprocessoR?

 A package with tools for climate data geoprocessing.
-It is part of the climate4R Bundle <http://www.meteo.unican.es/climate4R>.
+This package is part of the [climate4R bundle](http://www.meteo.unican.es/climate4r).

 The recommended installation procedure is to use the `install_github` command from the devtools R package (see the installation info in the wiki):